IoUCert: Robustness Verification for Anchor-based Object Detectors: Conclusion

 \section{Conclusion}

-The verification of object detection models before their deployment in real-world scenarios is important since they are often used in challenging, safety-critical environments such as autonomous driving.
-However, due to their complex architectures and nonlinear localisation predictions, realistic anchor-based object detectors such as YOLOv3 cannot be analysed with existing robustness verification methods.
+Verifying object detectors before deployment matters in safety-critical settings such as autonomous driving, yet their complex architectures and non-linear localisation place realistic anchor-based detectors such as YOLOv3 beyond existing robustness verification methods.

-We introduced \ioucert{}, a formal verification framework for anchor-based object detectors.
-Our method combines optimal Interval Bound Propagation (IBP) bounds for the Intersection-over-Union (IoU) metric with an effective coordinate transformation for its box prediction function and tight relaxations for the LeakyReLU activations in models such as YOLOv3.
-We demonstrated that our contributions enable the analysis of complex anchor-based OD models across diverse datasets, enabling correctness guarantees at a scale not previously demonstrated.
+We introduced \ioucert{}, which combines optimal Interval Bound Propagation (IBP) bounds for the Intersection-over-Union (IoU) metric with a coordinate transformation for the box prediction function and tight LeakyReLU relaxations, enabling the analysis of complex anchor-based detectors such as YOLOv3 across diverse datasets at a scale not previously demonstrated.

+\ioucert{} performs verification offline, prior to deployment, rather than at runtime.
+Its current scope, its applicability to other detector families, and the path towards full multi-object, NMS-aware verification are discussed in Section~\ref{sec:scope_and_limitations}.